-Taken from Keeping Children Safe in Education (June 2023), DfE, page 22
+Taken from Keeping Children Safe in Education (June 2024), DfE,

 2 Early help means providing support as soon as a problem emerges at any point in a child's life.
-Where a child would be arranged.
-Chapter one of Working Together to Safeguard Children provides detailed guidance on the early help process
+Where a child would benefit from co-ordinated early help, an early help inter-agency assessment should be arranged.
+Chapter one of Working Together to Safeguard Children provides detailed guidance on the early help process.